Graph Clustering with Graph Neural Networks: Experiments

 \subsection{Real-world Data}

-We now move on to studies on real-world networks, featuring \thiswork and 4 baselines on 7 different datasets. \thiswork achieves better clustering performance than its neural counterparts on every single dataset and metric besides losing twice to DGI+k-means on Cora and Citeseer in terms of NMI.
-Compared to SBM, a method that exclusively optimizes modularity, we are able to stay within 2 NMI percentage points, while simultaneously clustering the features.
-Surprisingly, on Citeseer and Pubmed we achieve better modularity than the method designed to optimize it -- we attribute that to very high correlation between graph structure and the features.
-We also highlight that we beat MinCutPool in terms of conductance (average graph cut) on all datasets, even though it attempts to optimize for this metric.
+We now move on to studies on real-world networks, featuring \thiswork and 7 baselines on 7 different datasets. \thiswork achieves better clustering performance than its neural counterparts on every single dataset and metric besides losing twice to DGI+k-means on Cora and Citeseer in terms of NMI. \ant{Compared to SBM, a method that exclusively optimizes modularity, we are able to stay within 3\% in terms of modularity, while simultaneously clustering the features.} Surprisingly, on Citeseer and Pubmed we achieve better modularity than the method optimizing it directly --- we attribute that to very high correlation between graph structure and the features.

-On \damazoncomputers and \damazonphoto MinCutPool failed to converge, even with tuning the orthogonality regularization parameter.
-We attribute that to extremely uneven structure of these graphs, as popular products are co-purchased with a lot of other items, so the effects discussed in~\cite{epasto2017ego,leskovec2008statistical} are prohibiting good cuts.
+\ant{Compared to other pooling methods, \thiswork improves by over 40\% in conductance, modularity and NMI on average.
+In particular, DiffPool achieves overall poor performance across metrics due to its quadratic reconstruction term that does not scale well with graph sparsity (cf.\ Scenario 5).
+MinCut pooling performs better, but only manages to match the performance of non-pooling neural representation learning methods on one dataset in terms of ground-truth label NMI.
+On \damazoncomputers and \damazonphoto both MinCutPool and its orthogonality-only version failed to converge, even with tuning the parameters.
+We attribute that to extremely uneven structure of these graphs, as popular products are co-purchased with a lot of other items, so the effects discussed in~\citet{epasto2017ego,leskovec2008statistical} are prohibiting good cuts.
 This corresponds to high values of $d$ ad $d_{\max}$ in our synthetic scenarios 5 and 6.
+We also highlight that we beat MinCutPool in terms of conductance (average graph cut) on all datasets, even though it attempts to optimize for this metric.}

+On large-scale datasets presented in Table~\ref{tbl:clustering-large}, \thiswork achieves 16\% better performance on average across all metrics compared to other end-to-end learning methods.
+Some methods, like AGC, DAEGC, and DiffPool are not able to scale to large-scale graphs due to their quadratic time complexity.

 Overall, \thiswork demonstrates excellent performance on both graph clustering and label correlation, successfully leveraging both graph and attribute information.
 Both synthetic and real-world experiments prove that \thiswork is vastly superior to its counterparts in attributed graph clustering.